Korda of US stops 2-time Australian Open runner-up Medvedev

 “Just go for it,” he said with a laugh.

-Korda, the 2018 junior champion in Australia, grabbed the lead in each set, breaking Medvedev in his first service game every time.

-And with the match a fraction longer than 2 1/2 hours old, Korda was serving while ahead 4-3, 40-15 in the third set.
-So close to advancing, five points away from winning.
+Korda broke Medvedev — who said afterward his right wrist and forearm were bothering him — the first time he served in each set.
+With the match a fraction longer than 2 1/2 hours old, Korda was serving while ahead 4-3, 40-15 in the third set.
+So close to advancing.
+Five points away.

 Right there, right then, is when Korda slipped up.